CTOpenData/open-data-handbook/data-publication-steps/1_identify_data_to_publish.md

 The first step to publishing your agency’s data as open data is to determine which datasets you will publish.
 Your agency probably maintains many different datasets, so which ones should you publish on the Open Data Portal?

 You should consider all high value data at your agency for publication as open data to the extent permitted by law and subject to privacy, confidentiality, and security restrictions.
-[Connecticut General Statutes Section 4-67p](https://www.cga.ct.gov/current/pub/chap_050.htm#sec_4-67p target="_blank") provides a detailed definition of high value data; in short, high value data is data that is critical to the operation of the agency.
+[Connecticut General Statutes Section 4-67p](https://www.cga.ct.gov/current/pub/chap_050.htm#sec_4-67p){:target="_blank"} provides a detailed definition of high value data; in short, high value data is data that is critical to the operation of the agency.

-High value data for executive branch agencies are listed in the [CT Data Catalog](https://data.ct.gov/Government/CT-Data-Catalog/rym6-myq3 target="_blank").
+High value data for executive branch agencies are listed in the [CT Data Catalog](https://data.ct.gov/Government/CT-Data-Catalog/rym6-myq3){:target="_blank"}.
 Start by reviewing the high value data listed for your agency.

 Make sure that all data published as open data: